MicrosoftDocs/dataexplorer-docs/data-explorer/create-event-hubs-connection.md

 1. If the data you see in the preview window isn't complete, you may need more data to create a table with all necessary data fields.
 Use the following commands to fetch new data from your event hub:

-    * **Discard and fetch new data**: discards the data presented and searches for new events.
+    * **Discard and fetch new data**: Discards the data presented and searches for new events.
     * **Fetch more data**: Searches for more events in addition to the events already found.

     > [!NOTE]